 In this case, the design has led to an overgrowth of slugs and snails, which needed to be controlled by organic slug and snail repellent.
 Actually, this did the trick pretty well.

 Designing for verticality: In this design, the canopy layer lies in reverse to the rest of the herbaceous layers.

 Having planted up and as I watch the plants grow, we shall see how this garden design develops throughout the year.
-Whilst many of the aims of the floral wildlife garden can be achieved in one season, it is really next year when the design will settle down and gaps can be plugged.
-If you are interested in horticulture for personal or professional reasons, ADL have a variety of courses suited to your needs.
+While many of the aims of the floral wildlife garden can be achieved in one season, it is next year when the design will settle down, and gaps can be plugged.
+If you are interested in horticulture for personal or professional reasons, ADL has a variety of courses suited to your needs.
 Please check out the website to see how high you can grow!